syncfusion-content/wpf-docs/wpf/samples.md

 ## GitHub Demos

 You can explore Syncfusion WPF controls using [GitHub WPF demos](https://github.com/syncfusion/wpf-demos) where all wpf demos are configured using `NuGet` to run without installing Syncfusion WPF Studio.

-N> Explore Syncfusion Controls in [GitHub](https://github.com/syncfusion/wpf-demos).
+### GitHub Showcase Demos

+You can explore showcase demos from [GitHub WPF demos](https://github.com/syncfusion/wpf-demos/tree/master/showcase).